Evening Hymn: Text and music

-The Latin text is the compline hymn "Te lucis ante terminum" from the Roman Breviary.
+The Latin text is Pope Urban VIII’s alternate version of the compline hymn "Te lucis ante terminum" from the Roman Breviary.
 Gardiner set the three stanzas differently, with long organ prelude and interludes, following the mood of the text.
 The second stanza is written for unaccompanied voices.
 An introduction by the organ builds to a powerful entry of the choir, marked "full voice, even tone".
 The second stanza, reflecting the night's frightening fantasies, has been described as "hushed".
 The third stanza returns to the melody of the first, but in slightly different harmonies.
 The concluding Amen begins with a powerful entry of the alto, followed by imitation in the other voices, leading to a restful ending in low register and very softly.

 Evening Hymn, called a "noble" anthem, is regarded as Gardiner's best-known work and a classic of the English choral tradition, often sung at evensong.
 William McVicker summarizes: "The long, seamless phrases, carefully written dynamic changes and effective use of harmonies, have made this piece a favourite in any parish choir's repertory."